joaohenggeler/web-cache-exporter/README.md

 WCE.exe -export-option [Optional Cache Path] [Optional Output Path]
 ```

 If a path is empty or not specified, then the application will replace it with a default value.
-For the cache path, this includes various default locations that vary depending on the browser/plugin.
+For the cache path, this includes several default locations that vary depending on the browser/plugin.
 For the output path, this value is set to "ExportedCache".

 You can use "." to refer to the current working directory's path.